ntn-nicholas/waylt/frontend/README.md

 ## public/

-Image assets and other media
+Image assets and other mediaw

 ## src/components/